Mati, Davao Oriental: American period

 By October 29, 1903, Mati was declared a municipality by virtue of Act No. 21.
 By 1907, Act No. 189 further reaffirmed the establishment of its local government.
 Francisco Rojas was the first appointed mayor while the first elected mayor was Patricio Cunanan in 1923.
 Mati became the capital of Davao Oriental in 1967.

 Japanese occupation and World War II

 The Japanese Imperial forces landed in town and occupied most of eastern Davao region in 1942.
 Mati was liberated in 1945 by the Allied Philippine Commonwealth troops of the 6th, 10th, 101st, 102nd, 103rd, 104th, 106th, 107th and 110th Infantry Division of the Philippine Commonwealth Army, 10th Infantry Regiment of the Philippine Constabulary and the Davaoeño guerrilla units.

 Third Republic

+On September 10, 1962, Nacionalista Mayor Alberto Ravelo joined the Liberal Party, aligning with the Macapagal administration; in the evening prior, he had allowed President Diosdado Macapagal and First Lady Eva Macapagal to sleep in his residence during their visit to Davao City.

 In 1970, Mayor Thelma Z. Almario received the Outstanding Mayor of the Philippines award.
 In 1972, Mayor Almario founded the Mati Community College, which was later converted into the Davao Oriental State College of Science and Technology (now the Davao Oriental State University) in December 1989 based on Republic Act No. 6807 which she wrote as a member of Congress.